ebraimcarvalho/my-way/obsidian_notes/informatica_powercenter.md

 **Performance tip** – To improve the performance of Relational Source tables, use indexes on the source database tables.
 On the target, tables disable or remove constraints and indexes for performance.

+#### Stage Mapping

+A stage mapping is a mapping in where we create the replica of the source table.
+For Example, in a production system if you have an “employee” table then you can create an identical table “employee_stage” in ETL schema.

+Having a local stage table offers various advantages, like production downtime, won’t affect your ETL system because you have your own “employee_stage” table, instead of referring to production “employee” table.
+In a Production system, there can be other operations and processes which affect the performance.
+However, when you have replica staging table, only ETL processes will access it.
+This offers performance benefits.

+A Mapping must have at least a **source and a target**, you will add sources and targets to the mapping.

+**Note** – When you import any relational (database) table in a mapping, an additional object of source qualifier type will also be created.
+This source qualifier transformation is necessary and helps Informatica integration service to identify the source database table and its properties.
+Whenever you import a source table, source qualifier transformation will also be created.
+You should never delete a source qualifier object in a mapping.